-Table 1: Numbers of people living as a couple by NHS Board and couple type.
-Source: General Register Office for Scotland, 2001 Census.
+Table 1*: Numbers of people living as a couple by NHS Board and couple type.
+Source: National Records of Scotland, 2011 Census.

 Table 2 summarises information gathered in the National Survey of Sexual Attitudes and Lifestyles.
-This survey was carried out in Britain in 1990 and 2000 and primarily collects information about sexual behaviour of the population.
+This survey was carried out in Britain in 1990, 2000 and 2010 and primarily collects information about sexual behaviour of the population.
 Respondents are not asked about their self-defined sexual orientation.
-However the survey contains useful information about homosexual experiences in the population.
-The information in this table relates to the survey in 2000 when 11,161 individuals aged between 16 and 44 years of age were interviewed.
+However the survey contains useful information about same sex sexual experiences in the population.
+The information in this table relates to the survey in 2010 when over 15,000 adults aged 16-74 participated in interviews between September 2010 and August 2012.

-Table 2: Percentage of respondents reporting homosexual partners, homosexual experience and attraction to the opposite sex.
-Source: National Survey of Sexual Attitudes and Lifestyle, 2000
+Table 2: Percentage of respondents reporting same sex partners, and same sex sexual experience.
+Source: National Survey of Sexual Attitudes and Lifestyle, 2010

 Integrated Household Survey